leizleho/Cogen/README.md

 threads=1

-# Create "main_app.ini" in this directory: "uwsgi/"
+# Create "emperor.ini" in this directory: "uwsgi/"
 # add the following script and change the emperor path:

 [uwsgi]